Share a canvas app in Power Apps

-For example, your app might connect to an entity in a Common Data Service database.
+For example, your app might connect to an entity in a Dataverse database.
 When you share such an app, the sharing panel prompts you to manage security for that entity.

-For more information about managing security for an entity, see Manage entity permissions later in this topic.
+For more information about managing security for an entity, go to Manage entity permissions.

 If you want to help people find your app, select the Send an email invitation to new users check box.

 At the bottom of the share panel, select Share.

 If you sent an email invitation, users can also run the app by selecting the link in the invitation email.

 - If a user selects the link on a mobile device, the app opens in Power Apps Mobile.

 - If a user selects the link on a desktop computer, the app opens in a browser.

 Co-owners who receive an invitation get another link that opens the app for editing in Power Apps Studio.